Ionel Gherea: Pianist-philosopher

-During those years, Gherea was writing a lengthy treatise on the philosophy of self; titled Le Moi el le monde.
+As Teodoreanu reported in his 1935 memoir Masa umbrelor, Gherea was becoming "virtually unknown in Romania".
+During those years, he was writing a lengthy treatise on the philosophy of self; titled Le Moi el le monde.
 Essai d'une cosmogonie anthropomorphique ("The Self and the World.
 An Essay in Anthropomorphic Cosmogony"), it initially appeared in 1933 in the Paris-based Revue de Métaphysique et de Morale.
 It was published in book form in Paris and in Bucharest in 1938.
 The book was noted by reviewer Constantin Floru for its disregard toward academic terminology, basing itself on "common sense", "years-long meditation", and "the erudition of a subtle spirit".
 Ornea similarly notes that the largely self-taught Gherea was fortunately indifferent to philosophical traditions, and was therefore able to describe the common ground between seemingly opposite thinkers—his system "reconciled" Immanuel Kant with George Berkeley, Ernst Mach, and Richard Avenarius.
 It earned Gherea the friendship and admiration of academic philosophers Constantin Noica and Petru Comarnescu, who prepared the book for Editura Fundațiilor Regale.
 Noica referred to Gherea as an "innovative" asset in Romanian philosophy, comparing him to Stéphane Lupasco and Pius Servien.
+In a 1989 interview, he was more skeptical:

+I had this friend, Ionel Gherea, who could only write about the problem of the self.
+He could not write on any other topic, and claimed there was no reason to even write on any other topic.
+I asked him: let's say there's this American fella and he's wiring to you that "I'll be in Bucharest tomorrow, to find out from you what the self means."
+Would you know what to tell him?
+Ionel Gherea answered: yes I would.
+That's when I sensed he was no philosopher.
+[Because] I myself wouldn't know.

 Le Moi el le monde was in large part a critique of common sense, which tried to control the influence of metaphysics (as Gherea put it: "I am not at all a metaphysician").
 It mapped out an independent phenomenology and ontology, imagining situations in which the "coexistence" of individual minds creates an implicit need for time perception, which inevitably leads them to the noumenon—hence, "cosmogony is anthropomorphic".
 Gherea affirmed that the "pure self" existed beyond the successive phases of memory and psychology; as read by Floru, he understood selves as monadic units, with direct reference to Leibniz's ontological essences.
 Gherea's "anthropomorphism" was nevertheless a critique of "naive" materialism, seeking to rehabilitate idealism with input from particle physics; the overall result is labeled by Ornea as a kind of "rationalist idealism", and by Paleologu as a uniquely "gnostic" and "immanentistic" anti-mysticism.
 Lucrețiu Pătrășcanu, himself a historical materialist, found the work to be "original", but remained critical of Gherea's implicit agnosticism and explicit consequentialism.